kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Haskell's regular language syntax reduces to a subset of the language called the language kernel.
-* The language kernel reduces to the core language, which is an implementation of a typed lambda calculus called system fc.
+* The language kernel reduces to the core type, which is an implementation of a typed lambda calculus called system fc.
-* That eventually turns into a build artifact you can run on your computer.
+* That goes through several eventually turns into a build artifact you can run on your computer.
-* Therefore, you can say that Haskell is semantically a Lambda calculus.
+* Also, the evaluation strategy used by Haskell resembles the lambda calculus.

 1.2 What is functional programming?